rethinkdb/rethinkdb-rs/api/javascript/administration/reconfigure.md

 A table will lose availability temporarily after `reconfigure` is called; use the [tableStatus](/api/javascript/table_status) command to determine when the table is available again.

+**Note:** Whenever you call `reconfigure`, the write durability will be set to `hard` and the write acknowledgments will be set to `majority`; these can be changed by using the `config` command on the table.

 If `reconfigure` is called on a database, all the tables in the database will have their configurations affected.
 The return value will be an array of the objects described above, one per table.

+Read [Sharding and replication](/docs/sharding-and-replication/) for a complete discussion of the subject, including advanced topics.

 __Example:__ Reconfigure a table.